carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 ~~~
 {: .language-r}

+> ## `.callout`
+>
-If you look at our phyloseq object, you will see that there's more data types
+>If you look at our phyloseq object, you will see that there's more data types
-that we can use to build our object.
+>that we can use to build our object.
 These are optional, so we will use our basic
-phyloseq object for now.
+>phyloseq object for now.
+{: .callout}

 We then will prune all of the non-bacterial organisms in our metagenome.
 To do this
 we will make a subset of all bacterial groups and save them